Amir-Mojtahedi/OncoVision/README.md

  - Avoiding overfitting due to class imbalance

 ## Future Work
- - Complete the CNN module for image classification
- - Add model selection options and auto-analysis for multiple inputs
  - Integrate with cloud storage for real hospital deployment use cases

 ## Conclusion